 The Bachelor of Science Degree in ISE (or BS-ISE) at the University of Florida is accredited by the Engineering Accreditation Commission of ABET, the recognized U.S. accreditor of college and university programs in applied science, computing, engineering, and technology.
-ABET was established in 1932 and is now a federation of 28 professional and technical societies representing the fields of applied science, computing, engineering, and technology.
 For more information about ABET, please visit www.abet.org.

-- Will be successful professionals in industrial and systems engineering or other disciplines,
+- Are successful professionals in industrial and systems engineering or other disciplines,

-- Can acquire advanced knowledge through continuing education or advanced degree programs, and
+- Acquire advanced knowledge through continuing education or advanced degree programs, and

-- Can become active leaders in their profession and/or community.
+- Are active leaders in their profession and/or community.

 Department of Industrial and Systems Engineering uses outcome scorecards to directly assess whether students achieve the following ABET student outcomes.